mybonk/mybonk-wiki/baby-rabbit-holes.md

 ## Connext projects / references
-- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix): "*A curated list of the best resources in the Nix community.*".
+- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix): "*A curated list of the best resources in the Nix community.*".If you are using an SSD it may be useful to enable TRIM support as well as set filesystem flags to improve the SSD performance:

+fileSystems."/".options = [ "noatime" "nodiratime" "discard" ];
 - [Seed-signer](https://github.com/SeedSigner/seedsigner/blob/dev/README.md): Bitcoin only, open source, offline, airgapped Bitcoin signing device.
 Can also DIY.
 - [Blockstream Jade](https://github.com/Blockstream/Jade/blob/master/README.md): Bitcoin only, open source hardware wallet.
 Can also DIY.
 - Hardware Wallets [comparison and audit](https://cryptoguide.tips/hardware-wallet-comparisons/).